jcbendernh/PowerBIPipelines/README.md

 2. Next you will need to add a service connection to your DevOps project under that organization.
 To do so, go into the DevOps project you will utilize with the Power BI automation tools.
 Under Settings | Service Connections, click New service connection and select Power BI and click Next.
 Fill out the appropriate settings under Edit Service Connection and click Save:
     1. Environment: options are Public, US Government, etc.
     2. Service Principle Id = Application (client) ID of the Service Principle in Active Directory
-    3. Service principal key = The cleint secret value under the Service Principle in Active Directory
+    3. Service principal key = The client secret value under the Service Principle in Active Directory
     4. Tenant ID = Application (client) ID of the Service Principle in Active Directory
     5. Service connection name: descriptive name for your service connection.

 3. Next you can add tasks to your pipeline within DevOps by searching under Power BI under Add tasks.
 The following tasks are available to utilize:
     1. Delete a deployment pipeline
     2. Create a new deployment pipeline
-    3. Assign a workspape to deployment pipleine
+    3. Assign a workspace to deployment pipeline
     4. Add a user to a workspace
     5. Remove a workspace from a deployment pipeline
-    6. Add a user to a deploymenbt pipeline
+    6. Add a user to a deployment pipeline
     7. Deploy content in a deployment pipeline

 #### PowerShell commands within Azure DevOps
-Alternatively you could utilize Powershell commands as your tasks within your DevOps pipelines.
-However to do so, you must use an installed certificate to the Public cloud with your Service Principal.
+Alternatively you could utilize PowerShell commands as your tasks within your DevOps pipelines.
+However, to do so, you must use an installed certificate to the Public cloud with your Service Principal.
 For more on this topic see [Connect-PowerBIServiceAccount](https://docs.microsoft.com/en-us/powershell/module/microsoftpowerbimgmt.profile/connect-powerbiserviceaccount?view=powerbi-ps)

-Furthermore, in order for DevOps to keep the PowerBIMgmt libabary across PowerShell tasks, make sure to utilize the script below as your first task in the pipeline
+Furthermore, in order for DevOps to keep the PowerBIMgmt library across PowerShell tasks, make sure to utilize the script below as your first task in the pipeline
 ```javascript
 Install-Module -Name MicrosoftPowerBIMgmt -Scope CurrentUser -AcceptLicense -AllowClobber -SkipPublisherCheck -Force